ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 You can add a maximum of 51 ESXi servers to an initial cluster and a maximum of 59 ESXi servers to the added clusters.

-For instances deployed in V2.1 or earlier, you must enable the necessary vSAN support to increase the cluster size beyond 32.
+For instances deployed in V2.1 or earlier, you must enable the necessary vSAN™ support to increase the cluster size beyond 32.
 Complete the following steps to enable the necessary vSAN support:

 1. On each deployed ESXi server, run the following commands: